How to Avoid IRMAA Charges

 IRMAA, or the Income-Related Monthly Adjustment Amount, is an additional surcharge added to your standard Medicare premiums based on your income.
 It applies to individuals who earn above a certain threshold, meaning the wealthier you are, the higher your Medicare premiums will be.
 IRMAA applies to both Part B (medical insurance) and Part D (prescription drug coverage).

-This surcharge is determined by your Modified Adjusted Gross Income (MAGI), which includes your taxable income plus any tax-exempt interest (like municipal bond income).
-The IRMAA surcharge was introduced to help ensure that Medicare is adequately funded as healthcare costs rise, with those who can afford to pay a bit more contributing a larger share.
+This surcharge is determined by your Modified Adjusted Gross Income (MAGI).
+The IRMAA surcharge was introduced to help ensure that Medicare is adequately funded as healthcare costs rise, with those who can afford to pay more contributing a larger share.

 The Role of MAGI in Determining Medicare Premiums

-Your MAGI plays a crucial role in determining whether you will incur an IRMAA surcharge and how much it will be.
+Your MAGI plays a crucial role in determining whether you will incur an IRMAA surcharge and how much it will be if so.
 MAGI is your Adjusted Gross Income (AGI) plus any tax-exempt interest.
-For example, if you have an AGI of $100,000 and $5,000 in tax-exempt interest income, your MAGI would be $105,000.
+For example, suppose your AGI is $100,000 and you own municipal bonds generating $5,000 in interest this year.
+While interest accrued on municipal bonds is tax-exempt, that income would still be included in your MAGI, raising it to $105,000.

 How to Avoid IRMAA